Upcoming Programs & Monthly Meetings

 From Ancient Indian Cultures to Space Exploration: A Trip to Southern New Mexico – May 8 – 15, 2019

-Please join us for an 8-day Motor Coach Trip of Southern New Mexico.
+Please join us for a unique and fascinating eight day Motor Coach Trip of Southern New Mexico.
 We will visit museums, historical sites, and ghost towns spanning the times of the Mimbres and Mogollon Indian Cultures, to Billy the Kid, to the story of reaching Outer Space.
-The trip will include museums, forts, petroglyph sites, and the culture of Southern New Mexico.
-We will top it off with a visit to National Parks and the history of Space Exploration.
-Cost and more details will follow in upcoming Ghost Town Club Gazettes.
-This should be an exciting and educational trip for all.
+The trip will include visiting museums, forts, petroglyph sites and the culture of Southern New Mexico.
+We will top it off with a visit to National Historic Sites & Parks and the history of Space Exploration.

 Western Slope Field Trip: Grand Junction, Then And Now – Sept.
 30 – Oct.
 3, 2019 (optional hike on Oct.
 4th)